Last Updated on April 10, 2021 by Helga Dosa

 More recent are the ventures of Amedei in Tuscany, Gobino in Turin and Domori in None, both in Piedmont.

 Amedei was born in 1990, thanks to the initiative of Cecilia Tessieri and her family, who opened a small lab to produce pralines.
-Slowly but steadily, Amedei increased its production, focusing more and more on rare and lesser known varieties of cocoa.
+Slowly but steadily, Amedei increased its production, focusing more and more on rare and lesser-known varieties of cocoa.
 Tessieri eventually became a maître chocolatier, training a bit everywhere in Europe.
-Vintage chocolate making machineries were acquired and became part of an ever growing chocolate producing lab.
-Today, Amedei makes chocolates, bars and spreads of the highest quality and sells a bit everywhere in the world.
+Vintage chocolate-making machinery was acquired and became part of an ever-growing chocolate-producing lab.
+Today, Amedei makes chocolates, bars, and spreads of the highest quality and sells a bit everywhere in the world.

 Domori is another young Italian chocolate company, founded in 1997 by Gianluca Franzoni.
-His dream was to invest in creating a chocolate made with the rarest, most delicious of all cocoa beans, the Criollo.
+His dream was to invest in creating Italian chocolate made with the rarest, most delicious of all cocoa beans, the Criollo.
 This variety was about to disappear when Franzoni acquired a Venezuelan farm, the Hacienda San José, and started cultivating it.
-Domori produces several types of chocolate bars and chocolate covered fruit.
-Its “fusion” line include cappuccino, sea salt and mint flavors, among others, whereas their Criollo collection proposes several types of dark chocolate made with varieties of Criollo cocoa.
-Organic, artisanal and unique are probably the best adjectives to define Domori’s chocolate.
+Domori produces several types of chocolate bars and chocolate-covered fruit.
+Its “fusion” line includes cappuccino, sea salt, and mint flavors, among others, whereas its Criollo collection proposes several types of dark chocolate made with varieties of Criollo cocoa.
+Organic, artisanal, and unique are probably the best adjectives to define Domori’s chocolate.

 Il Cioccolato di Modica

-Last, but not least, here are some of the best Italian Festivals dedicated to chocolate, as chosen by the Touring Club Italiano:
+Last, but not least, here are some of the best Italian Festivals dedicated to the Italian chocolate, as chosen by the Touring Club Italiano: